-As further described herein, in fiscal 2024, the Company entered into the (i) Standstill Agreement, (ii) Loan Agreement, and (iii) Trust Indenture, and a copy of each agreement is available on the Company's profile on SEDAR+ at www.sedarplus.ca.
+As further described herein, the Company entered into the Trust Indenture, and a copy of this agreement is available on the Company's profile on SEDAR+ at www.sedarplus.ca.

 Other than contracts entered into in the ordinary course of business, the Company has not entered into any contract before the most recently completed financial year that is still in effect, which can reasonably be regarded as material.